open-metadata/OpenMetadata/openmetadata-docs/content/connectors/custom-connectors.md

 # Custom Connectors

 Each of the services support providing a Custom Connector.
-It should be a Python class available from the Ingestion image.
+It should be a Python class available in the Python environment running the ingestion process (e.g., EC2 instance, Airflow host, Docker Image...).
 It should also match specific constraints on the methods to implement and how to send the Entities to be created.

 In this guide, we'll walk through a possible implementation.
 The example is based on a Database Service, but the